jccraigw/GA_Project2/README.md

 ## What Is Unfinished?

-1. Making the images in the profile editable.
-2. Randomizing the feed.
+1. refine features
+2. check for empty fields on forms
-3. Mobile version.
+3. Mobile app version.
-4. Making the bio and other profile features editable.
+4. parse created date for cleaner date on post
+5. create csv file for seeding application